 Gender Parity Won’t Be Achieved in a Vacuum

-Each of our committed companies is at a different stage on the journey to gender parity.
-To help our committed companies reach their goals, we have developed a toolkit.
+Each of committed companies is at a different stage on the journey to gender parity.
+To help companies who committed to the 5-point action plan reach their goals, we have developed a toolkit.
 It includes a variety of suggestions and resources to help our coalition companies create a culture of inclusivity; from creating diversity objectives for managers to using slate-based promotion process or utilizing a “plus-one” tactic.

 We view the toolkit as a living document, one we continually seek to enhance and augment through the exchange of ideas and best practices of the coalition.